ptouch718/jquery-hoverdirection/README.md

 ## Methods

 ### removeClass
-Removes all directional classes from selector
+Removes all directional classes from selector.

 ```
 $(function () {